Non-Smooth Integrability Theory: Discussion

 \subsection{Several Open Problems}

-In this paper, we have attempted to produce the best results as far as possible.
-However, there remained several problems that we just could not solve.
-Here we describe a few of them, which we consider important.
+In this paper, we have attempted to produce the desired results as far as possible.
+However, there remain several problems that we cannot solve.
+Here, we describe a few of them that we consider important.

-First, in Corollary 1, we proved the equivalence of (i) and (iv) by assuming that $f$ is locally Lipschitz.
+First, in Corollary 1, we proved the equivalence of conditions (i) and (iv) by assuming that $f$ is locally Lipschitz.
 Can this equivalence also be proved when $f$ is continuous and income-Lipschitzian?
-If it could be said, then the income-Lipschitzian requirement is sufficient for the proof of Theorem 2, so the result of Theorem 2 can be discussed on a wider space than the space of local Lipschitz CoDs.
-This would also strengthen Corollary 3 and Theorem 3.
+If so, then the income-Lipschitzian requirement would be sufficient for the proof of Theorem 1, which would mean that the result of Theorem 1 could be discussed on a wider space than that of locally Lipschitz CoDs.
+This would also strengthen Corollary 3 and Theorem 2.

 Second, the question remains as to whether Corollary 4 can be strengthened.
-We have only shown that $\limsup_{k\to \infty}v_{f^k,\bar{p}}(x)\le v_{f,\bar{p}}(x)$, and find an example such that the inequality becomes strong.
-However, maybe this inequality could be turned into an equality with some weak additional assumption.
-In particular, the equality may be guaranteed when $x$ is an element of $R(f)$.
+We have only shown that $\limsup_{k\to \infty}v_{f^k,\bar{p}}(x)\le v_{f,\bar{p}}(x)$, and found an example such that the inequality becomes strong.
+However, this inequality could perhaps be modified to an equality under some weak additional assumptions.
+In particular, equality may be guaranteed when $x$ is an element of $R(f)$, or $v_{f,\bar{p}}$ is continuous at $x$.
 If we could prove this, our result would be much better.

-The third problem is related to the second problem.
-In Example 2, we saw an example where $R(f)$ shrinks at the limit.
-However, we do not yet know of any examples where $R(f)$ expands by limit operations.
-What we want to know is that whether $R(f)\subset \limsup_kR(f^k)$ when $R(f)$ is an open set and $f^k\to f$.
-If this can be said, then the difficulty in solving the second problem will be reduced.

-The fourth problem concerns whether the condition that $R(f)$ is an open set is necessary in the first place.
+The third problem concerns whether the condition that $R(f)$ is an open set is necessary in the first place.
 In the proof of Corollary 2, we show that $v_{f,\bar{p}}$ coincides with the utility function defined in Hosoya (2020).
-It is necessary for some technical reasons that $R(f)$ is an open set in order to guarantee that $f=f^{v_{f,\bar{p}}}$.
+For some technical reasons, it is necessary that $R(f)$ is an open set to guarantee that $f=f^{v_{f,\bar{p}}}$.
 However, there is no known counterexample of $f$ such that $R(f)$ is not an open set and $f\neq f^{v_{f,\bar{p}}}$.
-Maybe $f=f^{v_{f,\bar{p}}}$ can be said even if $R(f)$ is not an open set.
+Perhaps $f=f^{v_{f,\bar{p}}}$ holds even when $R(f)$ is not an open set.